jzakhem/gitbook-centos-docker/README.md

 ```
 Alternatively, `/bin/run.sh` can be edited to clone another repo for
 documentation rendering as required.
-Alternatively, `/bin/run.sh` can be edited to clone another repo for
+no alternative, `/bin/run.sh` can be edited to clone another repo for
 documentation rendering as required.